turing-roche/turing-roche-documentation/community-scholars/project-evisscher.md

 ### How the community can connect with the project
 The Turing-Roche partnership slack for now, but we aim to create a dedicated slack channel for the project, and will update this accordingly.
 The community can also contact me directly with any ideas, feedback or questions.

+### Some comments:
+Moved away from paired partnership as seminar organisation seemed like enough.
+Also post regularly in slack channel with hopefully useful tidbits.
+Seminars have been well attended and recieved some good feedback.